-On July 9, Raul Mascote, former secretary-treasurer of International Association of Machinists and Aerospace Workers Lodge 2458, was charged in U.S. District Court for the Northern District of Illinois with one count of embezzling $62,263 in funds from the Minooka, Ill. (near Joliet) union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 20, James Adams, former secretary treasurer of Transportation Division Local 427 of Sheet Metal, Air, Rail and Transportation, or SMART (formerly United Transportation Union), was indicted in U.S. District Court for the Southern District of Mississippi on one count of embezzling $45,043 in funds from the Byram, Miss.-based union and one count of making false statements in union financial records.
+The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On August 12, Jesus Gonzales, president of American Postal Workers Union Local 300, was charged in U.S. District Court for the Western District of Michigan with one count of embezzlement of $6,720 in funds from the Lansing-based union and one count of falsifying union records.
-The charges follow a joint probe by the U.S. Labor Department’s Office of Labor-Management Standards and the U.S. Postal Service’s Office of Inspector General.… Read More ➡
+On October 19, Brian Scott, former president of International Brotherhood of Electrical Workers Local 503, was indicted in U.S. District Court for the Southern District of New York on one count of embezzlement of an unspecified sum and one count of false reporting.
+The union is based in Monroe (Orange County), N.Y.
+The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-Union Corruption Update analyzed this case at length in July 2014 in the context … Read More ➡
+Union Corruption Update covered this issue extensively in 2007 and 2009, when … Read More ➡